-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5

 2018’s God of War is arguably the best game of the PS4 generation.
-The game, which is a reimagining of the franchise, follows Kratos as a father.
-Instead of the Greek gods from the first game, this time the Norse gods are the ones feeling Kratos’ wrath.
-The PC port of the game was finally released this year and has been almost universally praised as an excellent port of the game.
-In fact, many would say it is now the version of the game to play because of all the PC enhancements that were made to the game.
-Even for those who played the game on PS4, God of War on PC is probably worth playing again.
-Although, any game in this franchise is a joy.
+The title, which is a reimagining of the franchise, follows Kratos in his role as a father.
+Instead of the Greek gods from the first game, Norse gods are the ones feeling Kratos’ wrath this time around.
+The PC port of the game was finally released this year and has been universally praised as an excellent port of the game.
+In fact, many would say it is now the version of the game to play because of all the PC enhancements that were made.
+Even for those who first played the game on PS4, God of War on PC is worth picking up.

 #19 The Last Of Us Series